-Here is an ever-growing collection of articles related to the Sight-Size approach.
+Here is an ever-growing collection of over 100 articles related to the Sight-Size approach, as well as some digressions.
 Many of these articles expand on the lessons I teach my own students.
 Others are of more historical interest.
-And yes, many contain promotional content to my free guide, books, and online courses.
-You can learn how to see accurately so that you can successfully draw what you see.
+And yes, many contain promotional content to my free guide, books, and videos.
+You can learn how to see accurately so that you can confidently draw what you see.
 Therefore, all of the content I produce is centered on helping you do that.

 Memory training must be integrated into a mature painter’s working method if his or her talent is to be truly fulfilled.
 I myself, when doing a portrait commission, will spend up to three times as much time on memory work as I do on direct observation.
 Much of the weakness of contemporary realism done from nature comes not only from poorly trained eyes, but also from poorly trained memory.

 And you can begin today!